Thermal Resistivity Testing (ASTM D5334 / IEEE 442)

 The most common method for testing is the Transient Line Source (TLS) or thermal needle probe method.
 This involves heating a thin needle and measuring the time-dependent temperature increase in the soil or rock around it.

-5. Factors Affecting Thermal Properties of Soils and Rocks
+5. Factors Affecting Thermal Properties of Soils and Concrete

 Several factors can affect the thermal resistivity and conductivity of soil and rocks: